marschro-divae/acdl_helper/README.md

 1. Clone this repo

+2. Update `.env_template file with appropriate values` and rename to `.env`

-2. Then install all dependencies
+3. Then install all dependencies

    ```
    npm install
    ```

-3. Last step: Start the dev server and the dev build by
+4. Last step: Start the dev server and the dev build by
    ```
    npm start
    ```